Zika Virus: Important Questions Answered

 Four out of five people infected with Zika experience no symptoms, or symptoms that are barely noticeable.
 One out of five people develop "Zika Fever", symptoms of which include a low-grade fever, headache, a facial rash that rapidly spreads over the whole body, joint and muscle pain, and conjunctivitis (red eyes).
 Abdominal pain, tiredness, nausea or vomiting may also be reported.
 Symptoms usually arise within 10 days of a bite from an infected mosquito and recovery usually takes a week.
 Hospitalization because of the disease is uncommon.

-The biggest concern with Zika virus infection is that outbreaks in Brazil have been associated with a twenty-times higher rate of babies born with microcephaly (small head, incomplete brain development) and intracranial calcifications (calcium deposits in the brain).
-In addition, an increase in the number of cases of Guillain-Barré syndrome - an autoimmune nerve disorder that causes rapid-onset of muscle weakness and paralysis - have also been reported.
+The biggest concern with Zika virus infection is the risk of microcephaly (small head, incomplete brain development) and intracranial calcifications (calcium deposits in the brain), and other defects in babies born to women harboring the Zika virus.
+In addition, there is an association with Guillain-Barré syndrome - an autoimmune nerve disorder that causes rapid-onset of muscle weakness and paralysis - in adults testing positive for the virus.

-Zika can also cause uveitis, an inflammation of the eye, which if left untreated could cause cataracts and increased eye pressure.
+Zika can also cause uveitis, an inflammation of the eye, which may progress to cataracts and increased eye pressure if left untreated.
 A case of sensory polyneuropathy tied to Zika infection has also been reported in an elderly man.

 How Is Zika Diagnosed?

-In Brazil, diagnosis of Zika was initially challenging because of the similar way the disease presents to Dengue fever and Chikungunya.
+When the outbreak happened in 2016 in Brazil, the diagnosis of Zika was initially challenging because of the similar way the disease presents to Dengue fever and Chikungunya.
 Looking back, an outbreak of disease attributed to Dengue fever in Brazil in early 2015 may have actually included a number of Zika virus infections, meaning the disease was probably rampant earlier than previously thought.

 Why Did An Outbreak Occur in 2016?